How smaller cosmetics brands are using language to beat big beauty companies.

 But what happens if a brand doesn’t have $1billion?
 How does it win that moment in the bathroom?

-Boutique cosmetics brands are increasingly turning to language to convince the consumer.
+Boutique cosmetics companies are increasingly turning to brand language to convince the consumer.

 For any brand that faces a bigger spending rival, it’s a lesson in how to out-think the competition.